On symmetry and uniqueness of ground states for linear and nonlinear elliptic PDEs: Introduction and Main Results

 \subsection{Acknowledgments}

 The authors are grateful to the Swiss National Science Foundation (SNSF) for financial support under Grant No.~20021-169464.
 E.\,L.~also thanks the Mittag--Leffler Institute for its kind hospitality during a stay in March 2019, where parts of this work were done.
-Finally, the authors are also grateful to Tobias Weth for valuable comments.
+Moreover, the authors are also grateful to Tobias Weth for valuable comments and to J\'er\^ome Hilken for his careful proofreading.
+Finally, E.\,L.~thanks Rowan Killip for drawing his attention to the work in \cite{Bo-62}.